syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document.md

 document.Close(True)

 {% endhighlight %}

+{% endtabs %}

 ## Adding document action

-Please refer to the actions section for more document level operations using the PdfJavascript and PDF actions. <<Action link goes here>>
+Please refer to the actions section for more document level operations using the PdfJavascript and PDF actions.